From BR Bullpen

 Biographical Information

-Teheran signed with the Atlanta Braves and scouts Miguel Teheran (Julio's cousin) and Carlos Garcia in 2007 for $850,000, inking his deal on the first day eligible for foreign amateur signees.
+Teheran signed with the Atlanta Braves and scouts Miguel Teheran (Julio's uncle) and Carlos Garcia in 2007 for $850,000, inking his deal on the first day eligible for foreign amateur signees.
 Baseball America named him Atlanta's #10 prospect before he threw a pitch as a pro.
 With the 2008 Danville Braves, Julio struggled with a 1-2, 6.60 record but struck out 17 in 15 innings before tendonitis shut him down.
 Baseball America upgraded him to Atlanta's #9 prospect.

 The Cartagena native split 2009 between Danville (2-1, 2.68) and the Rome Braves (1-3, 4.78).
 Baseball America rated him as the top Appalachian League prospect and the #3 Braves prospect.
 MLB.com rated him the #34 prospect in the minors despite a 4-6, 4.11 record in his first 20 minor league games with 96 hits and 84 strikeouts in 96 1/3 innings.